See the Stats page for individual read and review counts.

 While her death is not actionable, the first legal question is whether the death of the unborn child is.
 This is, of course, distasteful to most of us, but I figure that alien cultures may very well have rather alien ideas about justice and mercy.

-As the story unfolds, someone other than Arnis is accused, and the Cochrane and the Columbia both play a part in helping that person be exonerated, and having the real killer charged with the crime.
+As the story unfolds, someone other than Arnis gets the blame.
+Hence the Cochrane and the Columbia both play a part in helping that person be exonerated.
+And they also help in having the real killer charged with the crime.

 I think this is one of the better stories I have written, as the action moves from Daranaean home to both starships, a space battle, and eventually a courtroom and even the Beta Council chamber on Daranaea.
 Perhaps the best part about the story is that, while it resolves the immediate issue, it doesn’t fix all of the Daranaeans’ problems overnight.
-There’s plenty more story fodder, and the injustices aren’t all gone.
+There’s plenty more story fodder, and many injustices remain.
 But at least there are a few less of them.
 I’m very proud of this story.

 I love that this actress is older, too, as Milena is meant to be worn down by the world.